 If you want to use your own logo on aprons that are used by a remodeling company that has the same name as your cooking group, then you will be fine as long as you cook some delicious food - just don't use their logo/trademark on your aprons to be on a safe side.

 I'm writing a grant proposal to help parents and teachers support students in Kindergarten - 2nd grade that are struggling in reading in urban schools.
-I am trying to develop a home audio program (for educational purposes, not for profit) for these students since their parents may not be able to...
+I am trying to develop a home audio program (for educational purposes, not for profit) for these students since their parents may not be able...
 Read more »

 Most likely you will need to get the publisher's permission (unless the books are old enough to be in a public domain, i.e. not protected by copyright law).
-Fair use exception applies to a chapter from a book, or a small portion of a movie,etc. but would not protect you from copying an entire book,...Read more »
+Fair use exception applies to a chapter from a book, or a small portion of a movie,etc. but would not protect you from copying an entire...Read more »